nagasudhirpulla/taming_python/blog/skills/folium_text_markers.md

 * Text can be drawn on the map using markers.
 * While creating a marker, use ```DivIcon``` as the marker icon
 * HTML can be used as the DivIcon content.
 So we can write the desired text in the DivIcon, to achieve the text-marker effect
-* Since the content of a DivIcon is HTML, we can even style the text using
+* Since the content of a DivIcon is HTML, we can even style the text using injected CSS.
+Injecting CSS into folium maps can be seen [here](https://nagasudhir.blogspot.com/2021/08/inject-html-into-python-folium-maps.html)

 ### Example
 In this example code below, we are injecting a ```div``` element into the HTML body output map.